 Or it might be a combination of both, multi-tasking between being busy and being distracted!

-👉 They start to feel a bit unsettled about this, and this can trigger a need for REASSURANCE that we are still there for them.
+👉 They can start to feel a bit unsettled about our lack of presence, and this can trigger a need for REASSURANCE that we are still there for them.
 In some ways, whether by “off track” behaviour or an invitation to play, they are “pinging” us for a response.

-And when, in response to a child’s bid for connection, in whatever form it comes, they do not get the reassurance they are seeking, they might unconsciously up the ante.
+And when, in response to a child’s bid for reassurance, in whatever form it comes, they do not get what they are seeking, they might unconsciously up the ante.
 They really want to know that we are still there for them.

-And the longer we go on not meeting their needs, the more unsettled they feel, and the more rambunctious they become in an attempt to get that reassurance, which can get really overwhelming for us parents.
+The longer we go on not meeting their need, the more unsettled they feel, and the more rambunctious they can become in an attempt to get that reassurance, which can get really overwhelming for us parents!

-I think this can go some way to explaining why kids always seem to get this way at just the moment that we are least resourced to respond to it!
+This cycle can go some way to explaining why kids always seem to get their most unsettled and active at just the moment that we are least resourced to respond to it!

 ❓ Do your kids get the “7 PM sillies”?
 (Or maybe it’s 5 or 6 or 8 or 9 PM in your house?)